revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

   ---

-26.Find the correct output of the following String operations
+26.Find the correct output of the following String operations.

 ```python
 str1='Welcome'